-Now part of the fibers cross inside the trapezoid body while another part continues on uncrossed.
-The crossed part is interconnected, among others, in the nuclei olivares superiores which is essential for directional hearing.
-Contralaterally, both strands continue together to the inferior colliculi as lemniscus lateralis.
-After dispensing of some smaller branches and back-crossings, the main part of the fibers continues to the corpus geniculum mediale and from there to the primary auditory cortex as acoustic radiations.
+Part of the fibers cross inside the trapezoid body, while another part continues on uncrossed.
+The crossed part is interconnected in the nuclei olivares superiores, which is essential for directional hearing.
+Contralaterally, both strands continue together to the inferior colliculi as the lemniscus lateralis.
+After dispensing with some of the smaller branches and back-crossings, the main part of the fibers continues to the corpus geniculatum mediale and, from there, to the primary auditory cortex as acoustic waves.

 The Vestibular System

 The vestibular apparatus, which is responsible for the sense of balance or sense of equilibrium, is located in the inner ear along with the cochlea.
-It consists of three semicircular ducts and two otolith organs which together facilitate spatial orientation and registration of movements.
+It consists of 3 semicircular ducts and 2 otolith organs, which together facilitate spatial orientation and registration of movements.

 Structure of the Vestibular Apparatus

-The structure is similar to the cochlea.
-The ducts of the vestibular apparatus are also filled with endolymph.
-The sensory cells are hair cells as well.
-However, contrary to the hair cells of the cochlear, they develop cilia and several sterocilia which are connected via tip-links.
+The structure of the vestibular apparatus is similar to that of the cochlea.
+The ducts of the vestibular apparatus are also filled with endolymph, and the sensory cells are also hair cells.
+However, unlike the hair cells of the cochlear, these develop cilia and several stereocilia that are connected via tip links.

 They are covered by a gelatinous mass.
-Inside the semicircular ducts, this mass which contains mucopolysaccharide is called cupula.
-In addition, this mass contains small calcium carbonate crystals inside the otolith organ and is therefore called otolithic membrane.
+Inside the semicircular ducts, this mass, which contains mucopolysaccharide, is called the cupula.
+In addition, this mass contains small calcium carbonate crystals inside the otolith organ and is, therefore, called the otolithic membrane.

 Transduction of the vestibular apparatus

-The tough cupula/otolithic membrane is shifted against the sensory cells through acceleration, deceleration or rotating of the head.
-Just like inside the cochlea, the shifting leads to shear movement, a deflection of cilia and stereoclila and causes a receptor potential (refer to section on hearing).
+The tough cupula/otolithic membrane is shifted against the sensory cells through acceleration, deceleration, or rotating of the head.
+Just like inside the cochlea, the shifting leads to shear movement and a deflection of cilia and stereocilia and causes a receptor potential.

 The transduction process is the same in the semicircular ducts and the otolith organs.
-However, due to their anatomic differences the two organs measure different movements.
+However, because of their anatomic differences, the 2organs measure different movements.

 Translational motion: Otolith organs measure acceleration and deceleration.
-Macula sacculi measure vertical translational motions, macula utriculi horizontal motions.
+Macula sacculi measure vertical translational motions, and macula utriculi measure horizontal motions.

 Rotational motion: The endolymph in the semicircular ducts is usually arranged circularly.
-Due to inertia, the fluid is shifted against the sensory epithelium during rotations and thus the cilia of the cells are deflected.
+Because of inertia, the fluid is shifted against the sensory epithelium during rotations, and thus the cilia of the cells are deflected.
 Cilia are built in a way that, if deflected medially toward the utricle, they will cause a potential.
-This means that when rotating the head to the left side, the fluid in the horizontal semicircular ducts shifts to the right which leads to an activity of the left semicircular ducts and its afferent nerves.
+This means that when the head is rotated to the left side, the fluid in the horizontal semicircular ducts shifts to the right, which leads to activity in the left semicircular ducts and afferent nerves.

 The central vestibular system

-The information of the vestibular apparatus are continuously offset against somatosensory information from the brain and neck area as well as from other joints in order for the CNS to acquire information about the posture of the entire body.
+The information from the vestibular apparatus is continuously offset by somatosensory information from the brain and neck area, as well as from other joints, for the central nervous system to acquire information about the posture of the entire body.

-The four vestibular nuclei involved are: nucleus superior of Bechterew, ncl. inferior of Roller, ncl. medalis of Schwalbe, and ncl. laterals of Deiters.
+The 4 vestibular nuclei involved are the nucleus superior of Bechterew, nucleus inferior of Roller, nucleus medalis of Schwalbe, and nucleus laterals of Deiters.
 This is also true for muscular reflexes activated to maintain body balance.

-Particularly interesting are the vestibulo-ocular reflexes which connect the vestibular apparatus with the eye muscles.
+Particularly interesting are the vestibulo-ocular reflexes, which connect the vestibular apparatus with the eye muscles.
 This is, for instance, important for rotational movements.
-A vestibular nystagmus is a slow vestibular-induced eye movement followed by a fast return movement.
+Vestibular nystagmus is a slow, vestibular-induced eye movement followed by a fast return movement.